SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Test Case Specification.md

 #### Expected Results

-A page containing more information on the chosen company should be displayed.
+A page containing more information about the chosen company will be displayed.

 ## 5. Test Cases: Modify companies